-Operating your vehicle is a considerable expense when you consider your car payments, insurance, gas, maintenance and more.
+Operating your vehicle is a considerable expense when you take into account your car payments, insurance, gas, maintenance and more.
 It can certainly make a significant dent in your monthly budget.
-The good news that if you’re self-employed, you may be able to write off some of these expenses if you use your car for business purposes too.
+The good news is that if you’re self-employed, you may be able to write off some of these expenses if you use your car for business purposes too.

-You cannot not deductible mileage for personal use of your car and regular daily commuting.
+You cannot not deduct mileage for personal use of your car and regular daily commuting.

 Whether to use the standard mileage rate or actual expenses is dependent on which will provide you with the bigger tax break.
 Generally, the more economical the vehicle is to operate, the standard mileage rate will give you a higher deduction.
 On the other hand, if you have higher operating costs (gas, tolls, repairs, etc.), the actual expense method might be the better option.